skip to content

 What is abuse?

-For the Adult Safeguarding Unit to receive and investigate a report of abuse, a vulnerable adult must be experiencing, or at risk of experiencing, abuse.
+For the Adult Safeguarding Unit to receive and investigate a report of abuse, a relevant adult must be experiencing, or at risk of experiencing, abuse.

 • neglect

-It is presumed that a vulnerable adult will have decision-making capacity, unless there is evidence to the contrary [see sections 5(1) and 12(b)].
+It is presumed that an adult has decision-making capacity, unless there is evidence to the contrary [see sections 5(1) and 12(b)].

 A person will be taken to have impaired decision-making capacity in respect of a particular decision if the person is not capable of [s 5(2)]: